CHPGenetics/COMPOSITE/README.md

 ## Data preparation

-COMPOSITE accepts up to three `mtx` matrix files as input, corresponding to the matrices of three modalities.
+COMPOSITE accepts up to three `mtx` matrix (columns are cells and rows are features) files as input, corresponding to the matrices of three modalities.
 The `RNA.mtx` and `ADT.mtx` matrices are simple raw count matrices.
 However, the `ATAC.mtx` matrix requires some preprocessing.
 The details are outlined below.

 ### For Python user
 Like we said before, the `RNA.mtx` and `ADT.mtx` are just raw counts matrices.
 Here is a simple example to save a [Scanpy](https://scanpy.readthedocs.io/en/stable/) object into a `mtx` file.